 The other major source of tax revenue for TCESD2 is Sales Tax revenue.
 The District has two collection areas - District 2 and District 2A.
-The District collects 0.5% in District 2 and 1% in District 2-A.

-The FY18 End of Year Estimate for sales tax is \$10.2 million and the FY19 revenue for sales tax is \$11.2 million which represents a nearly 10% increase in sales tax revenue.
-The projection of sales tax revenue is a component of a conservative 5% increase due to an increase in population in the district and new retail locations and lump sum increases for two new large retail stores that opened in the District late in FY18: Costco and Living Spaces.
-Data was researched on similar new construction/openings of these stores in other comparable cities to determine appropriate revenue contributions.
-Those amounts were then reduced by 20% for conservatism.
-Costco is projected to contribute \$300,000 and Living Spaces \$125,000 in the FY19 Budget.
+The District collects 0.5% in District 2 and 0.5% in District 2-A. The FY19 End of Year Estimate for sales tax is \$12.0 million which exceeds the FY19 Approved Budget of \$11.2 million.
+The FY20 revenue for sales tax is \$12.8 million which represents a nearly 15% increase in sales tax revenue from FY19's Approved Budget.
+The projection of sales tax revenue for FY20 is a conservative 7% increase due to an increase in population in the district and new retail locations.

-Figure 9 - TCESD2 Participates in a Local Parade